The Role of Tech in Chronic Disease Management

-It was observed that hospital visits and costs of people with chronic diseases decreased with the pilot program carried out in a small town in the United States.
-In the pilot program, elderly patients with multiple chronic diseases were cared for in their own homes, reducing emergency room visits by 35 percent.
+It was observed that hospital visits and costs of people with chronic diseases decreased with the pilot program in a small town in the United States.
+In the pilot program, elderly patients with multiple chronic diseases were cared for in their homes, reducing emergency room visits by 35 percent.
 Additionally, these patients' hospital admissions dropped by 40 percent, with each patient spending an average of $8,000 less annually on healthcare.
 These and similar studies show that in the future, chronic diseases will be managed more at home than in a hospital setting.

 We can list the technology equipment required for more effective remote management of chronic diseases as follows:

 Devices and Sensors

 Medical devices and sensors help doctors measure critical data and other patient parameters.
 For example, blood pressure, temperature, glucometers, pulse oximeters and respiratory rate sensors are integrated with mobile applications and can be used for remote patient monitoring.
 Most healthcare institutions and smaller clinics offer remote monitoring or kit devices according to each patient's needs.

 Platforms are necessary to aggregate data and facilitate communication between patients and doctors.
 These platforms are HIPAA compliant and offer integration with EMRs and devices.